perbrage/sectoralarm/README.md

 # Sector Alarm Node.js Library

 ## Information
 A node.js library to communicate with your Sector Alarm sites.
-Library supports status, history, notifying when alarm status change and sensor readings such as temperatures.
-This library can also arm, disarm and partial arm, including annex arm/disarm using your code.
+Library supports checking the current status, the history and also acting upon the alarm and its connected devices.

+## Supported features ##
-This library also supports multiple sites connected to the same customer account.
+    * Multi-site support for sites connected to the same customer account
+    * Checking current status of alarm, annex and connected door locks
+    * History of arming/disarming the alarm
+    * Temperature readings from connected sensors
+    * Acting on your alarm.
+Support for arming, disarming and partial arming
+    * Acting on your annex alarm.
+Support for Arming and disarming.
+    * Lock and unlock your connected door locks

-## Available in countries
+## Supported in the following countries

 Country     | Site                       | Verified
 ----------- | -------------------------- | -----------